wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/database-actions/includes/2-database-actions.md

 ![data link properties](..\media\data-link-properties.png)

-Next, under the **Connection** tab, enter the remaining details like the server name, the username, password and database name.
+Next, under the **Connection** tab, enter the remaining details like the server name, the username, password, and database name.
 Press the test connection button to test that this connection string connects to a database successfully.
 Alternatively, the user can copy a ready-made connection string.

 ![data link properties connection tab](..\media\data-link-properties-connection-tab.png)